pervices/releases/README.md

 sudo chown root:root -R crimson-rtm5/

-sudo chmod a+r -R crimson-rtm5/
+sudo chmod a+rX -R crimson-rtm5/

 You may log in and sudo using the same password you used to copy over the binaries.
 This will expand the tarball and create a directory called crimson-rtm5 which contains all the binaries you will need to update.